How to use Bank of America travel rewards points

 Compare pricing in the travel portal

-Keep in mind that the Bank of America Travel Center lets you make travel bookings with over 200,000 hotels and resorts and more than 200 airlines, among other options.
+The Bank of America Travel Center lets you make travel bookings with over 200,000 hotels and resorts and more than 200 airlines, among other options.
 Since some Bank of America travel rewards credit cards let you redeem your points for either travel-related statement credits or travel booked through the Bank of America Travel Center, you should compare the prices offered in the travel portal with other travel sites.
 By comparing prices, you can make sure you get the best deal.

-Pick a card with an annual fee
+Decide whether a card with an annual fee is right for you

 The bottom line